Puerto Rico passes bill to create fiscal oversight board

 The bill would also make changes to PREPA’s governance and management.

 Under the restructuring agreement, Puerto Rico’s Legislature has a deadline of Friday to pass the bill, though the deadline could be extended.
-(Reporting by a contributor in San Juan; Writing by Nick Brown in San Juan and Rory Carroll in San Francisco)
+(Reporting by a contributor in San Juan; Writing by Nick Brown in San Juan and Rory Carroll in San Francisco; Editing by Eric Meijer)